-The affirmative vote of the holders of a majority of the shares outstanding and entitled to vote is required for the adoption of the foregoing resolutions for proposal 3(a) and proposal 3(b).
+The affirmative vote of the holders of a majority of the shares outstanding and entitled to vote is required for the adoption of the foregoing resolutions.
 Brokers do not have discretion to vote on this proposal without your instruction.
 If you do not instruct your broker how to vote on this proposal, your broker will deliver a non-vote.
 Accordingly, abstentions and broker non-votes will have the same effect as no votes.